Hands on Network

 The HandsOn Network was a non-profit organization focusing on community service based in Atlanta, Georgia, U.S.A.
 It sought to bring people together to strengthen communities through meaningful volunteer action, and mobilized some half million volunteers in communities inside and outside the United States.
 HandsOn Network created and managed nearly 50,000 projects a year, from building wheelchair ramps in San Francisco to teaching reading in Atlanta, to rebuilding homes and lives in Gulf Coast communities following Hurricane Katrina.
 Originally an independent organization, it became part of the nonprofit organization.
-The nonprofit was disbanded sometimes in 2019.
+The nonprofit was disbanded sometime in 2019.

 History

 The organization was founded 1992 under the name City Cares.
 They sought an alternate way of doing volunteering, in contrast to established organizations such as the Points of Light Foundation and its associated Voluntary Action Centers.
 In particular, they sought to focus on attracting younger, more business-focused volunteers by offering a single day of service on a per-month basis.
 The national entity would then be an umbrella organization and which would provide shared resources to local entities.

 Example local affiliates included New York Cares, which in point of fact was launched in 1987 and provided the basis for the later national model.

 In 2004, City Cares renamed itself to the HandsOn Network.

 Over time, HandsOn Network became made up of 58 national and international volunteer organizations that act as entrepreneurial civic action centers.

 HandsOn Network worked in partnership with local organizations and schools to create HandsOn service projects that produce tangible benefits in communities.
 The Network enlisted a corps of hundreds of thousands of volunteers who join forces to address community needs worldwide.